emberjs/rfcs/text/0000-intimate-api-changes-cause-major-version.md

 - RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
 - Tracking: (leave this empty)

-# Intimate API Changes That Warrant Deprecations Should Cause Major Version Releases Upon Their Removal
+# Major Version Release for All Deprecation Removal

 ## Summary

 When [Ember released its first LTS version](https://blog.emberjs.com/2016/02/25/announcing-embers-first-lts.html), the concept of [editions](https://emberjs.github.io/rfcs/0364-roadmap-2018.html) did not yet exist.
 Major versions were responsible both for [maintaining backwards compatibility](https://semver.org/) _and_ for [marking a new paradigm](https://github.com/emberjs/rfcs/blob/9c7fe3f4e947b5f79050214334a98673494c25d7/text/0000-editions.md).
 Today, the latter problem belongs to editions so major version releases no longer need much ceremony.
 Instead, they can be relegated to marking backwards-incompatible changes.

 [Intimate API](https://twitter.com/wycats/status/918644693759488005) changes already [undergo an analysis that sometimes results in deprecation messages](https://blog.emberjs.com/2016/02/25/announcing-embers-first-lts.html) before removal.
-I propose that in the future, any Intimate API removal that would get a deprecation warning should trigger a major version release upon its removal.
+I propose that in the future, anything (including Intimate APIs) that gets a deprecation warning should trigger a major version release upon its removal.

 ## Motivation

-Ember.js has followed SemVer for many years.
-However, SemVer is incomplete in its definition of the term "public API."
-A while ago, the Ember community identified a gray-area between public and private APIs, which it dubbed "Intimate APIs."
-These are the parts of Ember.js that are being used by the community, but don't exist (at least completely) in its documentation.

 Ember's current release process allows backwards-incompatible changes to Intimate APIs to happen in a minor release.
 But since the very definition of an Intimate API means that people are using it, this runs the real risk of breaking a production application.
 Even with the current policy of a deprecation existing for at least one LTS cycle, the following tragic scenario is possible: